 Traditional Knowledge associated with Genetic Resources addressed by Nagoya Protocol held by Indigenous and Local Communities:

-Tools and Mechanism to assist Implementation of Nagoya Protocol:
+Tools and Mechanism to assist Implementation of the Nagoya Protocol:

 The Nagoya Protocol’s success will require effective implementation at the domestic level.